 You definitely don’t have to roll over your entire 401(k) — assuming your retirement plan provider allows partial rollovers.
 If they do, it means that you’re able to move only a portion of your existing balance to a new provider.
-But generally speaking, you’ll have the flexibility to decide how much to move and how much to leave in your employer’s 401(k).

 A partial rollover simply means that you transfer some, but not all, of your 401(k) money to an IRA at another provider.

 The key when doing any type of rollover is to ensure that the money you’re moving ends up in an account with similar tax treatment as the original account.
-This ensures you aren’t paying any unnecessary tax along the way.
+This ensures you aren’t paying any unnecessary taxes along the way.

 For example, say you have a traditional, pre-tax 401(k) at your former employer.
 You’ll want to ensure that you roll this into a traditional, pre-tax IRA.
 If, on the other hand, you have a Roth 401(k) at your former employer, any rollovers should find their way to a Roth account at another provider.

 Partial rollovers can be tax-free and should be eligible for penalty-free withdrawals at age 59.5 — so long as the money is transferred between similarly tax-deferred accounts.

 Note that even if you correctly perform a non-taxable rollover between two pre-tax accounts (like a traditional 401(k) and a traditional IRA), you’ll still be responsible for Required Minimum Distributions (RMDs) on all of your pre-tax accounts.
 Plan accordingly!